samsonasik/RedirectHandlerModule/README.md

 *RedirectHandlerModule* is a module for handling redirect when the given url to redirect plugin is not registered in your zf2/zf3 application.
 It simply override existing ZF2/ZF3 redirect plugin, so we can just use it.

+> This is README for version ^2.0 which only support ZF3 with php ^7.1.

+> For version 1, you can read at [version 1 readme](https://github.com/samsonasik/RedirectHandlerModule/tree/1.x.x) which still support ZF2 with php ^5.6|^7.0 support.

 For example, we use `redirect()` plugin in your controller:

 ```php